composer/composer/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md

 As a **package consumer** you can set or override the install path for a package that requires composer/installers by configuring the `installer-paths` extra.
-A useful example would be for a Drupal multisite setup where the package should be installed into your sites subdirectory.
+A useful example would be for a Drupal multisite setup where the package should be installed into your site's subdirectory.
 Here we are overriding the install path for a module that uses composer/installers, as well as putting all packages of type `drupal-theme` into a themes folder: